-- 1. Occupancy Conditions: - i.
-No Institutional Classroom Uses may be occupied until all parking and buffer/landscaping requirements have been met, as approved by the Zoning Administrator. - ii.
-Institutional Classroom Uses within the University District shall be limited to daily use between 6:00AM and 12:00AM; and - iii.
-The intensity of occupation within the University District shall be limited to the number of students permitted by ICC occupancy standards, as adopted by the State of South Carolina. - 2.
-On-Site Parking Requirements: - i.
-On-site parking shall be sufficient to meet a minimum of 1⁄2 of the maximum classroom seating capacity and one space per classroom building office. - ii.
+1. Occupancy Conditions:

+- No Institutional Classroom Uses may be occupied until all parking andbuffer/landscaping requirements have been met, as approved by the Zoning Administrator. - ii.
+Institutional Classroom Uses within the University District shall belimited to daily use between 6:00AM and 12:00AM; and - iii.
+The intensity of occupation within the University District shall be limited to the number of students permitted by ICC occupancy standards, as adopted by the State of South Carolina.

+2. On-Site Parking Requirements:

+- On-site parking shall be sufficient to meet a minimum of 1⁄2 of the maximum classroom seating capacity and one space per classroombuilding office. - ii.
 On-site parking areas shall not occupy more than 60% of the legally defined lot.
-The basis for this calculation excludes the aggregate square area occupied by the principal structure and accessory structures, authorized by the underlying zone - iii.
-Parking areas shall not occupy more than 60% of the available front yard; - iv.
+The basis for this calculation excludes the aggregate squarearea occupied by the principal structure and accessory structures, authorized by the underlying zone - iii.
+Parking areas shall not occupy more than 60% of the available frontyard: - iv.
 Parking areas shall be defined by a well-established border; and - v.
 Parking surface areas shall be constructed of impervious materials and/or all-weather, dustless, permeable materials provided that the surface is regularly maintained by the institution such that its permeability remains constant.
-Crush and run type materials shall be permitted on a temporary basis, for a period not to exceed twenty-four months. - 3.
-Off-site Parking Requirements: - i.
-Total or partial off-site parking, in lieu of on-site parking, may be provided, subject to written approval of the zoning administrator.
-To obtain authorization, the institution shall, as a minimum, demonstrate the existence of unreserved, general parking within 1500 linear feet of the site, sufficient to meet the parking requirement; - 4.
+Crush and run type materials shall be permitted on a temporary basis, for a period not to exceed twenty-fourmonths.

+3. Off-site Parking Requirements:

+- i.
+Total or partial off-site parking, in lieu of on-site parkin59 | P a g e g, may be provided, subject to written approval of the zoning administrator.
+To obtain authorization, the institution shall, as a minimum, demonstrate the existence of unreserved, general parking within 1500 linear feet ofthe site, sufficient to meet the parking requirement; - 4.
 New Construction Dimensional Requirements - i.
 Minimum Lot Area 6,000 square feet - ii.
-Minimum Lot Width at Building Line 100 feet - iii.
+Minimum Lot Width at Building Line 100 feet

+- iii.
 Minimum Front Yard Depth -25 feet - iv.
 Minimum setback from second street frontage Side Street on cornerlot: 12 1⁄2 feet; Rear Street on double frontage lot: 25 feet - v.
-Minimum side yard Principal and accessory structures: 15 feet from interior side lot line: 25 feet where Type C buffer is required. - vi.
-Minimum rear yard Principal and accessory structures: 15 feet from interior rear lot line: 25 feet where Type C buffer is required. - 5.
-Signage - One non-illuminated sign not exceeding 32-square feet in area may be mounted on a wall of the principal structure provided its appearance is consistent with the design concept utilized by the institution within the University Districts; or - ii.
-One non-illuminated sign not exceeding 6-square feet in area may be erected on the premises, provided that:
+Minimum side yard Principal and accessory structures: 15 feet frominterior side lot line: 25 feet where Type C buffer is required. - vi.
+Minimum rear yard Principal and accessory structures: 15 feet frominterior rear lot line: 25 feet where Type C buffer is required.

+5. Signage